likeajumprope/awesome-nerdy-jokes/Readme.md

-# Collection of awseome nerdy jokes
+# Collection of awesome nerdy jokes

 What did one support vector say to another?